 So we were excited to learn about a new company, Skin Care For Athletes, that like the name says specializes in natural skin care specifically for athletes.

-I asked the founder, Taylor Sparks to share some tips to help keep your hair and skin healthy even during the toughest work outs!
+I asked the founder, Taylor Sparks to share some skin tips for teenage athletes to help keep your hair and skin healthy even during the toughest work outs!

 Natural Skin Care Tips for Teen Athletes